 Thematic events take place in response to relevant EU policy discussions on peace and security.
 Events so far include:

-This event bridged faith based organizations working at the EU level on peace and security issues.
-It addressed new civilian structures in the EU, namely the European External Action Service (EEAS), and the implementation of the EUGS 'integrated approach,' and resilience.
+- The European Union Global Strategy on Foreign and Security Policy (EUGS) : This event bridged faith-based organisations working at the EU level on peace and security issues.
+It addressed new civilian structures in the EU, the 'integrated approach,' and resilience.

 Geographic events take place when opportunities arise, to showcase field-based alternative approaches to security.
 Events so far include:

-This event bridged faith-based organizations working on peace and security in Brussels and enabled organizations to discuss the human rights and security situation of Crimean Tatars in Crimea.
+- Crimean Tartars : This event bridged faith-based organisations working on peace and security in Brussels and enabled organizations to discuss the human rights and security situation of Crimean Tatars.

-This event bridged the EU, Member States, civil society, and faith-based organizations and provided alternative perspectives on addressing the situation in North Korea.
+- International Responses to North Korea's Nuclear Threat - what alternatives to sanctions? : This event bridged the EU, Member States, civil society, and faith-based organisations.
+It provided alternative perspectives on addressing the situation in North Korea.